airsplay/lxmert/README.md

 ## Faster R-CNN Feature Extraction

-We use the Faster R-CNN feature extractor provided in <>
-and released at [bottom-up-attention github repo](https://github.com/peteanderson80/bottom-up-attention).
+We use the Faster R-CNN feature extractor provided in ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering", CVPR 2018](https://arxiv.org/abs/1707.07998) and released at [bottom-up-attention github repo](https://github.com/peteanderson80/bottom-up-attention).
 It was trained on [Visual Genome](https://visualgenome.org/) dataset and implemented based on a specific [Caffe](https://caffe.berkeleyvision.org/) version.
 To extract object features, you could follow the installation instructions in the bottom-up attention github [https://github.com/peteanderson80/bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention).

-The features extracted from this faster-rcnn are provided.

-Since the specific [Caffe](https://caffe.berkeleyvision.org/) version is designed to we also provide a docker image which takes care of all these dependencies.
+Since the specific [Caffe](https://caffe.berkeleyvision.org/) version  is used,
+we provide a docker image which takes care of all these dependencies.
 ### Feature Extraction with Docker
 The built docker file is released at docker hub and could be pulled with command:
 ```